PHD-lanyu/MHNF/README.md

 # MHNF
-The code impliments for paper "MHNF: Multi-hop Heterogeneous Neighborhood information Fusion graph representation learning.”
+The code impliments for paper "MHNF: Multi-hop Heterogeneous Neighborhood information Fusion graph representation learning” published in IEEE Transactions on Knowledge and Data Engineering(TKDE).
+##Note: Thanks to BUPT GAMMA Lab at Beijing University of Posts and Telecommunications.
+This work has been integrated into the OpenHGNN library, please click OpenHGNN(https://github.com/BUPT-GAMMA/OpenHGNN) to see the complete project.

 #### Requirements and Installation